- Placing telephone orders

 Your region's international telephone access prefix is unique.
 Your local operator will give it to you.
 The country code number for all of the US is "1", but before this number( and our area and local number), an international access prefix must be dialed.
 For example, in Japan this prefix is 001, in the UK it is 00, in Germany it is 00, and in Australia it is 0011.
 Our complete number from the UK would be: 00-1-218-722-1927, and from Germany it would be: 00-1-218-722-1927.

 Our prices are in US dollars.
 We accept Visa, Mastercard, JCB, American Express and Discover credit cards.
+Currency conversion rates are close estimates only.
 Currency is automatically exchanged at the market rate on the day of the transaction (which is the day of shipment) when using these cards.
 We also accept Postal or Bank Money Orders in US funds.
 We do not ship COD on any orders.

 We ship via UPS WorldWide Express service.
 In many countries UPS collects all duties, tariffs, and VAT (value-added tax) at the delivery address so you do not have to pick up your package at customs.
 Please call your local UPS office for details.
 For information on duty rates, tariffs, VAT, and import restrictions, please contact your local customs office (or calculate it using this third party import duty calculator).
 All shipping charges, duties, tariffs, and VAT are the responsibility of the customer.
 An Aerostich Roadcrafter or Darien riding suit parcel weighs about 5 kilos.
 Insured air shipments up to this weight to Europe, Japan and Australia are about $65.
 To central and South America it is about $90.
 To the Middle East, Africa and Russia it is about $100.
 Shipments of twice this weight cost slightly less than twice these amounts.